Frescati House: The Duchess

 In the 1750s, Hely-Hutchinson sold the house to the FitzGeralds, Ireland's largest landowners, who owned land throughout Leinster.
 Frescati became one of their three principal residences alongside Leinster House in Dublin and Carton House in County Kildare.
 They spent much time in Frescati, especially in the summer.

 When the Duchess of Leinster, Emily FitzGerald saw Frescati, she is said to have "fallen in love with it".

 Enlargement and improvement

 Unlike Kildare House and Carton House, the Fitzgeralds did not commission Frescati House, but bought it and improved it; in the 1760s, they extended and enhanced it.
-They are said to have spent £85,000 on the house (equivalent to many millions of euro in 2016 terms).
+They are said to have spent £85,000 on the house (equivalent to approximately £ in 2023).
 It tripled in size and received flanking wings and bay windows to take advantage of its sea views.
 It was at this time that the house was given its name, Frescati, a deliberate corruption of the Italian resort of Frascati.